serainville/exam_knowledge_base/wordpress-docker.md

 ## Persistent Storage for Content

+Docker is able to mount directories on the host filesystem into the container at runtime.
+This feature allows data to persist beyond the lifecycle of a container, which is ephemeral (temporary).
+With the volumes feature we can install our plugins and themes on the local host’s filesystem, and all updates will be preserved.

+In this section will use the directory structure we created earlier to host our plugins and themes.
+We will then mount the directory into our container.

+To mount volumes we must use the Docker run -v flag.
+In the example below we providing a list of target mount points within the container.
+A source directory will automatically be created by Docker under the /var/lib directory when we don’t include the source.

 ```
 docker run -d -p 80:80 -v /var/www/html/wp-content/themes,/var/www/html/wp-content/plugins,/var/www/html/wp-content/uploads myblog/wordpress:5.2
 ```

+Let’s mount our volumes again, but this time we will use the directories we created earlier as our sources.

 ```
 docker run -d -p 80:80 \